fa-patrik/fa-client-app-agent/README.md

 found [here](https://tailwindcss.com/docs/customizing-colors).
 You can also use custom palette - more information can be found [here](https://tailwindcss.com/docs/customizing-colors#generating-colors).

-To apply color changes you must build the project (yarn build) and deploy it.
+To apply color changes you must build the project (pnpm build) and deploy it.

 #### Contact info